aidtopia/twitchy_cat/README.md

 The actuator could be powered in both directions, but that requires a motor driver (or multiple relays).
 To keep things simple, we've wired the actuator to extend when it's activated, and we'll use a spring will pull it back when the power is switched off.

-For the PRINTED LINK, hook one end of the spring to the screw you installed in the actuator and the other over the wing of the printed link.
+Hook one end of the spring to the screw you installed in the actuator.

+For the PRINTED LINK, hook the other end of the spring onto the wing of the printed link.
 The spring should be just slightly stretched when the actuator is fully retracted.
 If you push the hind legs back and then release them, the spring should provide enough force to reliably retract the actuator.
 You're ready to skip to the next step.

 ![Attaching the spring with the printed link](images/attaching_the_spring.jpg "Attaching the spring with the printed link")

 For the ROD LINK, you need to find the best spot on the spine to anchor the spring.
 This takes trial and error.

-Hook one end of the spring over the screw you installed in the actuator.
-Holding the other end at the tips of the vertebra, try to find one that provides enough force to reliably retract the actuator but not so much force that extending the actuator is difficult.
+Holding the free end of the spring at the tips of the vertebra, try to find one that provides enough force to reliably retract the actuator but not so much force that extending the actuator is difficult.
 The first vertebra above where the link connects is a good first guess.

 You can create a spring anchor point by using another one of the screws that came with your actuator.
 Trim the NON-DISPLAY SIDE tip of a vertebra to make a flat surface.
-Drill a small pilot hole into the plastic and manually drive in the screw.
+Drill a 1/16" pilot hole into the plastic and manually drive in the screw.

 Using your push button, test the kick action.